-The University of Maine at Farmington Elementary Education program, one of only two NCATE-accredited programs in Maine, is designed to give you the knowledge and hands-on skills you’ll need to become a caring teacher, a competent educator and a confident professional.
+The University of Maine at Farmington Elementary Education program, the first CAEP-accredited education program in Maine, is designed to give you the knowledge and hands-on skills you’ll need to become a caring teacher, a competent educator and a confident professional.

 As a UMF Elementary Education major, you’ll take a sequence of Education courses aligned with national standards designed to provide you with the background knowledge and practical experiences of working with children in Kindergarten through grade eight (K-8).

 At Farmington, you’ll get experience inside an elementary school classroom setting early and often.
 In fact, your first teacher-side-of-the-desk experience will typically happen in your second (sophomore) year.

 Here, we connect our Elementary Education students with relevant job and volunteer opportunities around the campus and in the Farmington community.

 The first component of your UMF Elementary Education program is the First Year Experience, where you take an introductory course specific to the age group you want to work with as a professional.
 This allows you to also begin getting experience in the field in your very first year at UMF.

 The second component is Practicum.
 Here, in your sophomore year, you combine coursework in teaching methodology with significant time spent working, teaching and learning in a public school classroom or early childhood setting.